An Empirical Study of Fuzz Harness Degradation: Background

 \section{Background}

-We begin by presenting the essential background information.
-Focusing on what fuzzers and fuzzing harnesses are.
+We begin by presenting background information, focusing on fuzzers and fuzzing harnesses.

-\paragraph{Fuzzers} Fuzzers are dynamic testing tools that execute a target program with randomized inputs.
+Fuzzers are dynamic testing tools that execute a target program with randomized inputs.
 This method has established itself as an effective and practical way to detect bugs and security vulnerabilities.
 Modern general-purpose fuzzers generally use an evolutionary approach, where inputs are slightly modified (``mutated'').
 The inputs that perform well, such as reaching new parts of the code or triggering new behavior, are kept to be mutated again.
-To kickstart this process, it is beneficial to have a comprehensive initial set of inputs that the fuzzer can start with, this is also called a \emph{seed corpus}.
-While the set of inputs found during fuzzing is called a \emph{corpus}~\cite{li2018fuzzingSurvey, sutton2007fuzzingBruteForceBook, fuzzingbook2024}.
+To kickstart this process, it is beneficial to have a comprehensive initial set of inputs that the fuzzer can start with, which is called a \emph{seed corpus}.
+The set of inputs found during fuzzing is called a \emph{corpus}~\cite{li2018fuzzingSurvey, sutton2007fuzzingBruteForceBook, fuzzingbook2024}.

-\paragraph{Fuzzing Harnesses} The term fuzzing harness (fuzz harness for short) is derived from software testing terminology, where a test harness describes a collection of test stubs and test drivers, which are required to execute a test suite~\cite{istqbDefinitionTestHarness}.
-Similarly, a fuzz harness defines the standardized entry point into the program under test.
-As test stubs are less relevant for fuzzing, the term fuzz driver is often used interchangeably with fuzz harness~\cite{zhang2021apicraft}.
+The term \emph{fuzzing harness} (\emph{fuzz harness} for short) is derived from software testing terminology, where a test harness describes a collection of test stubs and test drivers, which are required to execute a test suite~\cite{istqbDefinitionTestHarness}.
+Similarly, we use the term \emph{fuzz harness} as the collection of standardized entry points into the program under test.
+As test stubs are less relevant for fuzzing, we use the term \emph{fuzz target} for individual entry points~\cite{zhang2021apicraft}.

 To provide a flexible way of generating new inputs, most general-purpose fuzzers settled on a standardized function~\cite{libfuzzerDocu}.
 This function takes a byte vector and its length as inputs.
 That byte vector needs to be passed to the target program in a syntactically and semantically correct way, which is the goal of the fuzz harness.
-Thus, a typical fuzz harness function transforms this byte vector into data structures and calls functions from the target program.
+Thus, a typical fuzz harness function transforms this byte vector into data structures and calls functions of the target program.
 If needed, the harness includes calls to initialization and cleanup functions.
 So, the harness function must encode the business logic required to interact with the target application correctly.
 Thus, the harness needs to be updated to keep up with potential changes in the program's code base.
 This makes fuzz harnesses interesting potential points of failure, which we study in this paper.